opensafely/documentation/docs/jobs-site.md

 Once you are logged into the server:

-* Navigate to https://jobs.opensafely.org/ using google chrome
+* Navigate to https://jobs.opensafely.org/ using google chrome (make sure to use https://)
 * Log in using your GitHub username
-* Navigate to your _Workspace_.
+* Navigate to your _Workspace_
-* Under _Releases_, navigate to Level 4 Outputs.
+* Under _Releases_, navigate to Level 4 Outputs
-* Choose the correct backend.
+* Choose the correct backend
-* Pick the file you would like to view from the list of files.
+* Pick the file you would like to view from the list of files

 ## Viewing released outputs